Fixing the Fee Fog and Fine-Tuning PayPal

 There are two types of users using PayPal for P2P transactions: one is frequent users seeking efficiency, and the other is infrequent users seeking transparency based on gathered insights.

-Competitive analysis indicates that PayPal falls short in terms of fee transparency, ease of use, feature set, and user engagement when compared to modern fintech apps such as Revolut, Wise, and Skrill.
+Competitive analysis indicates that PayPal falls short in many aspects compared to modern fintech apps such as Revolut, Wise, and Skrill.

 To address the problems we identified, we analyzed popular fintech apps used for P2P transactions, such as Revolut, Wise, & Skrill.

-Here are the summaries and in detail analysis of them.
+Here are the summaries and in-detail analyses of them.

 1. Direct access to core features